ganeti/ganeti/doc/design-query2.rst

     Numeric
   ``unit``
     Numeric, in megabytes
-  ``other``
+  ``timestamp``
+    Unix timestamp in seconds since the epoch ``other``
     Free-form type, depending on query

   More types can be added in the future, so clients should default to formatting any unknown types the same way as "other", which should be a string representation in most cases.

+..
+TODO: Investigate whether there are fields with floating point
+.. numbers

 Example 1 (item name)::